About

 The Process

 Following the submission period drawing to a close, 100 impartial ‘Nominators’ – chosen from sectors including journalism, broadcast and radio, music retail and live music venues – are invited to consider the titles from the Eligible Albums list and nominate their five favourite albums in order of preference.
 The SMIA assigns a score to each title in a Nominator’s Top 5 (#1 – 10 points, #2 – 8 points, #3 – 6 points etc.), before announcing the 20 highest scoring albums as The SAY Award Longlist.
-SAY Award Nominators comprise a diverse range of protected characteristics and cannot have a commercial interest in any eligible album.
-Largely Scotland-based, they include specialists in a variety of genres, such as jazz, classical, hip-hop, electronic and traditional folk, as well as key influencers from elsewhere in the arts.

 The 20 outstanding Scottish albums that make up The Longlist are promoted across a two-week period through a range of activations.
 The Longlist is then whittled down to a Shortlist of 10 albums, one of which is chosen by music fans via a 72-hour online public vote, with the other 9 chosen by The SAY Award judging panel.